For information on the A Level English Language course, please click here.

 This is a two year linear course.

 Students are required to study ‘Love through the Ages’ in Shakespeare, Poetry and Prose.
 You will be exploring the relationships that exist between texts and the contexts within which they are written, received and understood.
 You will also be encouraged to debate and challenge the interpretations of other readers, developing your own informed personal responses.
+You will be looking at ways in which authors shape meaning within their texts and considering contextual relevance across time.

 Examination

-There are two examinations at the end of the course, each is worth 40% of the final mark.
+There are two examinations at the end of the course, each worth 40% of the final mark.
 In Paper 1, students answer questions on Shakespeare and Poetry, with the focus on ‘Love through the Ages’.
 Paper 2 requires students to answer questions on the set texts from WWI or Modern Literature.
 There is an unseen element to this paper.

 Coursework